emnify/product-docs/docs/portal/organization/subscription.md

 The slider provides a range from 1 to 1,000,000 devices.

 :::info
-If you want to specify an exact number of devices that the slider is not providing, you can select the current number in the input field next to **Active device** and type in the desired value.
+If you want to specify an exact number of devices that the slider isn't providing, you can select the current number in the input field next to **Active device** and type in the desired value.
 :::

 #### Average device consumption per month